-CYSTOTOMY
+CYSTOTOMY.

-Permanent drainage through the suprapubic puncture is often alone available, though by no means ideal.
+Permanent drainage through the supra-pubic puncture is often alone available, though by no means ideal.
 Whenever possible, the bladder is to be opened formally and the drainage established by that means, nor is the operation beyond the skill of the general practitioner.

-No special equipment is necessary: scalpel, scissors, artery forceps, dissecting forceps, small curved needles.
+No special equipment is necessary; scalpel, scissors, artery forceps, dissecting forceps, small curved needles.
 Local anesthesia may be employed in case of necessity, though, of course, general anesthesia is desirable.
 The region is to be carefully prepared.

-Operation.-Begin with an incision 3 inches long commencing at the pubes and extending upward in the middle line (Fig. 541).
+Operation.-Begin with an incision three inches long commencing at the pubes and extending upward in the middle line (Fig. 443).
 Divide the skin and fat down to the aponeurosis.
+Divide the aponeurosis.

-Divide the aponeurosis and expose the prevesical fat (Figs. 542-543).
+rosis and expose the prevesical fat (Fig. 444).
 Draw this fatty tissue upward, and with it the vesical peritoneum, exposing the bladder.
 The bladder appears dark and globular, marked by large veins.
+In fat subjects, it may seem deeply situated in spite of its distention, but one need not fear to get into something else (Fig. 445).

-Fig. 541.-Cystotomy.
+Fig. 443.-Cystotomy.
 Primary incision exposing linea alba.